kumo/samdc/README.md

-# SamDC
+# SaMDC

 A lightweight CLI tool for interacting with Samsung displays using the MDC (Multiple Display Control) protocol.

 ## Overview

-SamDC is designed as a more user-friendly alternative to existing Samsung MDC tools, focusing on simplicity and common use cases like rebooting, replacing the app, and auditing one or more displays.
+SaMDC is designed as a more user-friendly alternative to existing Samsung MDC tools, focusing on simplicity and common use cases like rebooting, replacing the app, and auditing one or more displays.

 ## Features